 Dr. Yoon Hang John Kim, Director of Integrative Medicine at University of Kansas Medical Center, completed a Fellowship in Integrative Medicine with University of Arizona and is also board certified in Medical Acupuncture.
 When I asked Dr. Kim what value he found from his education and training he stated, “Studying Integrative and Functional Medicine is one thing every clinician can do to improve their ability to address the growing complexity of our patients needs.”

 Dr. Kim continued to explain specifically how education in the field addresses this complexity, “Integrative and Functional Medicine can help to address the limitations of our current biomedical system.
 There is a rising epidemic of treatment resistant conditions including functional illnesses (IBS, CFS, Fibromyalgia), lifestyle illness (diabetes and obesity), autoimmune diseases, chronic pain, and addiction.
 The determinants of these conditions are often complex which include genetic, biopsychosocial, and environmental issues.
 Our medical training did not adequately train us for these conditions as our educational model stems from linear infectious disease model in early 20th century.
-Studying Integrative and Functional Medicine is crucial for those wanting to be the most effective clinician he/she can be.”
+Studying Integrative and Functional Medicine is crucial for those wanting to be the most effective clinician they can be.”

 Unfortunately the system isn’t designed to educate on prevention or reversing chronic illness.
 For example, Physicians do not get adequate training in medical school on diet and nutrition and instead of prevention are taught an approach that focuses on medication and surgery.